-Stage 0: Also called ductal carcinoma in situ (DCIS), stage 0 tumors are abnormal cells that form inside the duct (that’s the “in situ” part), and current research suggests that in a majority of cases, these cells will not grow any further or cause problems for the patient.
+Stage 0: Also called ductal carcinoma in situ (DCIS), stage 0 tumors are abnormal cells that form inside the duct (“in situ” means remaining in place), and current research suggests that in many cases, these cells will not grow any further or cause problems for the patient.
 Some even consider this non-invasive form of DCIS precancer.

 The catch?
 About 20% to 30% of the time, these cells continue their out-of-control ways and push into tissues outside of the duct (this is called “invasive” cancer).
 Unfortunately, there is no sure way to know which type of DCIS you have, which is why even stage 0 breast cancers are treated (more on this below).

 Stage I: This is the earliest possible stage of invasive breast cancer.
-At this point, the tumor isn’t bigger than 20 millimeters (2 cm) and hasn’t spread to more than three lymph nodes in the armpits.
+At this point, the tumor isn’t bigger than 20 millimeters (2 cm) and and hasn’t spread more than microscopically to underarm lymph nodes.
 Cancers caught at this stage are curable and treatable: The five-year survival rate—meaning, the number of women who are alive five years after diagnosis—is an incredible 99%.

 Stage II: These tumors are really trying to stake their claim.
 They’re generally larger than 20 mm and may have spread into a few lymph nodes under the arm.
 But deep breath.
 The five-year survival rate for stage II cancer is a still a reassuring 85%.

-Stage III: At this point, the tumor is likely pretty big (larger than 50 mm) and/or cancer cells have made their way into several lymph nodes, either under the arms or as far away as the collar bone.
-While this is more advanced than earlier stages, there are plenty of good treatments and five-year survival for cancers that have spread into the lymph nodes is still incredible: About 85%.
+Stage III: At this point, the tumor is likely pretty big (larger than 50 mm) and/or cancer cells have made their way into several lymph nodes, either under the arms or as far away as the collarbone.
+This stage also includes cancers that have directly invaded the chest wall or have formed skin nodules or ulceration.